 Pope Francis’s will in full: Pontiff’s final wishes and place of burial

-The Pope has decreed in his will that he be buried in a simple underground tomb in St Mary Major Basilica
+Alongside the will, the Vatican announced the pope died following a stroke that led to irreversible heart failure

-The Pope has decreed in his will that he be buried in a simple underground tomb in St Mary Major Basilica.
+Pope Francis has decreed in his will that he be buried in a simple underground tomb in St Mary Major Basilica.

-Francis proclaimed that the tomb should only have “Franciscus” written on it.

-According to a translation, the Pope only made requests regarding his place of burial in his will.
+The will specified the late pontiff wanted to be buried "in the ground, without particular decoration" but with the inscription of his papal name in Latin: Franciscus.

+In his final testament, the pope expressed his wish to be buried in Rome, and not at St. Peter's Basilica in the Vatican like many previous pontiffs.

+Alongside the will, the Vatican announced the pope died following a cerebral stroke that led to a coma and irreversible heart failure.

+The Vatican added that the pontiff had arranged for an unnamed benefactor to cover the costs of his burial.

-Published on the Holy See’s press website, and dated June 29, 2022, here is the Pope’s will in full.
+Published on the Holy See’s website, here is the Pope’s will in full.
 It reads:

 “In the Name of the Most Holy Trinity.
 Amen.